 Learn what to say when people around us say racist things, whether at home, work, school, with family, etc., then speak up.
 Every time.

 Make sure we are registered to vote.
-Do some research on the candidates from small local elections to the big ones, and only vote for those who seek to end systematic racism.
+Help others get registered to vote and learn how to vote.
+Do some research on the candidates from small local elections to the big ones, and only vote for those who seek to end systemic racism.
+Help the campaigns of those people, too: our voice, time, money, spotlight.

 Make sure to use the power of our voices and our dollars.
 Use them both to give power to those who want to fix this and take it away from those who don’t.
 That includes: